ChilliCream/graphql-platform/website/src/blog/2021-01-10-hot-chocolate-logging/2021-01-10-hot-chocolate-logging.md

 For this logger to have something to do, we need to have a `Query` in our project so let's make a very simple class and put it in a file `Query.cs`.

-Let's assume you have in your `Query.cs` a resolver that takes a single parameter and returns a string, like this for example:
+Let's assume you have in your `Query.cs` a resolver that takes a single parameter and returns a string based on a passed in parameter (like this for example).

 ```csharp
 namespace logging